binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Violations of [Least Privilege](#web-applications-countermeasures-management-of-application-secrets-least-privilege) {#cloud-countermeasures-violations-of-least-privilege}

 When you create IAM policies, grant only the permissions required to perform the task(s) necessary for the given users.
 If the user needs additional permissions, then they can be added, rather than adding everything up front and potentially having to remove again at some stage.
+Adding as required, rather than removing as required will cause much less friction technically and socially.

-**For example, [in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)**:, you need to keep a close watch on which [permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions.html) are assigned to [policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) that your groups have attached, and subsequently which groups your users are in.
+**For example, [in AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)**:, you need to keep a close watch on which [permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_permissions.html) are assigned to [policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) that your groups and roles have attached, and subsequently which groups and roles your users are in or part of.

 The sequence of how the granting of least privilege looks in AWS is as follows, other CSPs will be similar:

 1. First work out which permissions a given user requires
-2. Create or select an existing group
+2. Create or select an existing group or role
-3. Attach policy to the group that has the permissions that your given user requires.
+3. Attach policy to the group or role that has the permissions that your given user requires.
 You can select existing policies or create new ones
-4. Add the given user to the group
+4. Add the given user to the group or role

 Regularly review all of the IAM policies you are using, making sure only the required permissions (Services, Access Levels, and Resources) are available to the users and/or groups attached to the specific policies.